How Should I Coach an Underperforming Colleague?

 - The seven things you need to do to keep criticism constructive

-Cipriano and Buller will walk you through the coaching process, from goal setting to wrap-up, and share common scenarios so you can see how to start coaching on your own.
+The presenters will walk you through the coaching process, from goal setting to wrap-up, and share common scenarios so you can see how to start coaching on your own.
 Sample documents, checklists, recommended resources, and guidelines will help you implement your new knowledge.

 Perhaps the only thing more difficult than dealing with colleagues who aren’t pulling their weight is finding the time to address all the problems they cause.
 Like all Magna 20-Minute Mentors, How Should I Coach an Underperforming Colleague? is made by and for busy professionals, so even the busiest academic administrators can find time for it.